bt3gl/building_blog/content/linux_intro.md

 * The default signal sent by kill is **SIGTERM** (15), telling the program that you want it to quit.
 This is just a request, and the program can choose to ignore it. **SIGHUP** (1) is a less secure way of killing the process.

 * The signal **SIGKILL** is mandatory and cause the immediate end of the process.
-The only exception is if the program is in the middle of making a request to the operating system, *i.e.* a system call).
+The only exception is if the program is in the middle of making a request to the operating system, *i.e.,* a system call).
 This is because the request needs to finish first.
-This is the most **unsafe** way to kill the process (check [this post from Stripe's Game Day](https://stripe.com/blog/game-day-exercises-at-stripe)).  **SIGKILL** is the 9th signal in the list and it is usually sent with:
+This is the most **unsafe** way to kill the process (check [this post from Stripe's Game Day](https://stripe.com/blog/game-day-exercises-at-stripe)). **SIGKILL** is the 9th signal in the list, and it is usually sent with:

 ```
 $ kill -9 <ID or PID>